 The Conservative Bible Project.
 Rod Dreher of Belief.net offers further analysis of a budding new Wiki project to rewrite the Holy Bible to eliminate what some young conservatives apparently now view as liberal bias in the scriptures (via Harpers).

 “They are brands that may not be considered cool by the often elitist and self-absorbed standards of New York media,” she said.
 She had taken a car from Manhattan that morning, and wore a pink wool shirt-dress, patent leather Manolo Blahnik heels, and diamond hoop earrings.

-Reader's Digest jumps the shark
+Reader's Digest jumps the shark.
+(NYT)

 Is the west thwarting Arab plans for reform?
 Few Muslims now invest much hope in the democratic western powers (essentially the US, Britain and France) that back the rulers who oppress them, even if, against the odds, they still admire “western” values, science and culture.
 There is no endemic or intrinsic conflict between Christians and Muslims.
 Rather, the root of the problem is that a majority of Muslims is convinced that the west – interested only in a stability based on regional strongmen, the security of Israel and cheap oil – is engaged in a war against Islam and is bent on denying them the freedoms it claims for itself.
 That is why it is so self-defeating to collude in tyranny as ostensibly a lesser evil than political Islam. [more inside]

 Smoke and Mirrors: The Subversion of the EPA.
 "This four-part series details how the Bush administration weakened the EPA.
 It installed a pliant agency chief, Stephen L. Johnson.
 Under him, the EPA created pro-industry regulations later thrown out by the courts.
 It promoted a flawed voluntary program to fight climate change.
 It bypassed air pollution recommendations from its own scientists to satisfy the White House."
 [Via Reality Base]